Sungup/sungup.github.io/_posts/2020-01-27-How-to-Build-Container-with-Buildah.md

 ## Start example service with the new container

-Now we start service with the new built image.
+Now we start service with the new image.
 Make the deploy and service YAML file and apply that.

 ```yaml
 apiVersion: apps/v1